tholden/dynareOBC/README.md

          up dynareOBC.
 This option prevents dynareOBC from doing this.

  * **For controlling IRFs**
-    * FastIRFs
+    * SlowIRFs
-         Calculates a fast approximation to IRFs without any Monte-Carlo simulation.
-Without this option, dynareOBC calculates average IRFs.
+         Calculates a more accurate approximation to expected IRFs using Monte-Carlo simulation.
+Without this option, dynareOBC calculates expected IRFs via cubature (unless this is also disabled).
     * IRFsAroundZero
          By default, IRFs are centered around the risky steady state with the fastirfs option, or around the approximate mean without it.
 This option instead centers IRFs around 0.